NodeRT/NodeRT/README.md

                              JavaScript definition files

  --nobuild                   Optional, specifying this option will result in
                              skipping the build process for the NodeRT module

+ --verbose                   Optional, specifying this option will result in
+                             verbose output for the module build operation

  --help                      Print this help screen